eric-pommereau/paris-fellow-oedb/tutorials/integrating-umap-oedb/README.md

 ### Create a realtime layer

-The last exemple (euro 2016) is cool but only display static content.
+The last example (euro 2016) is cool but only display static content.

 You can also use live datas just in selecting the right filters (and a live datasource).